eliabntt/noip-renew/README.md

 2. Run setup.sh and set your noip.com account information,
 3. Run noip-renew-USERNAME command.

+For information on how to set up Notifications, please read the Notifications section.

 As a suggestion, run `setup.sh root` to save everything as root.
 In the current version of the code the password is store "encrypted" in a file which would be readable by anyone that has access to the pc if you do not do so.
 Alternatively, create a specific user for this purpose.

 Check confirmed records from multiple log files: